bucketland/bucketland/README.md

 - Use postmessage to pass changes in color theme down to iframes (done on [notebook.resources.co][nrc])
-- Encrypt OAuth tokens and keys so neither the browser nor the API has the full key - have the API or the browser store the key.
-When sending background requests, have the background request have part of the key, so the API can't use the OAuth token without the job queue initiating the request
+- Encrypt OAuth tokens and keys so neither the browser nor the API has the full key - have the API store the encryption key and the browser store the encrypted values, or have the browser store the encryption key and have the API store the encrypted values.
+When sending background requests, have the background request contain part of the key, so the API can't use the OAuth token without the job queue initiating the request.
 - Load and save environment variables from the database in a Jamstack project, by using an encryption key stored in the environment, so they can be edited dynamically,